 702617007 – Acute generalized exanthematous pustulosis

-- Acute pustular psoriasis (von Zumbusch type) – AGEP and pustular psoriasis both present with diffuse pustules and fever.
+- Acute (von Zumbusch type) – AGEP and pustular psoriasis both present with diffuse pustules and fever.
 AGEP is often distinguished by antecedent medication exposure.
 On biopsy, pustular psoriasis displays psoriasiform acanthosis.
 Personal or family history of psoriasis, pustules lasting longer than 15 days, and arthritis all favor pustular psoriasis over AGEP.

-- Bacterial folliculitis – AGEP pustules are typically nonfollicular and will have a negative Gram stain and culture on a confluent base of erythema, as opposed to the isolated follicular papules of bacterial folliculitis.
+- Bacterial – AGEP pustules are typically nonfollicular and will have a negative Gram stain and culture on a confluent base of erythema, as opposed to the isolated follicular papules of bacterial folliculitis.

 - will have a primarily papular morphology and presents later than AGEP (1-2 weeks after the start of a medication).

 - / (SJS/TEN) starts with painful erythema and progresses to painful, full-thickness necrosis of the epidermis with significant involvement of multiple mucosal sites.
 Both SJS and TEN may be accompanied by fever.

 - (DRESS) may rarely have a papular-pustular eruption with fever, lymphadenopathy, and facial edema after medication exposure.
 Unlike the rapid onset of symptoms within a few days for AGEP, DRESS develops weeks after medication initiation.
 Transaminitis and eosinophilia will be more marked in DRESS.